quanteda/quanteda/paper/paper.md

   name: Centre for Research in Arts, Social Science and Humanities, University of Cambridge
 - index: 4
   name: Department of Political Science, Trinity College Dublin
+- index: 5
+  name: Facebook, Inc. (work conducted at the Department of Methodology, London School of Economics and Political Science)
 ---

 # Summary